Nationally Recognised RPL Pathway

 National Register

-View on training.gov.au →RPL It Status: Not yet available — Registering interest
+View on training.gov.au →RPL It Status: Available

 Important: RPL It Australia is a student support service.
 All assessment and qualification issuance is conducted by our partner Registered Training Organisations (RTOs).
 RPL It does not deliver training, conduct assessments, or issue qualifications.